-Dyfed Powys will maintain full records of its treasury management decisions and of the processes and practices applied in reaching those decisions, both for the purposes of learning from the past, and for demonstrating that reasonable steps were taken to ensure that all issues relevant to those decisions were taken into account at the time.
+Dyfed Powys will maintain full records of its treasury management decisions and of the processes and practices applied in reaching those decisions, both for the purposes of learning

 Decisions regarding funding, borrowing, lending and new instruments and techniques will only be made if they comply with the Treasury Management Policy and Strategy.
 All decisions will be open to independent scrutiny.